 My name is Pete Ashton.

-I’m a multidisciplinary artist working in Birmingham in the North West of Europe.
-My work uses media technologies to explore how we perceive and understand the world around us.
 An advocate of peer and self-learning, I use art to look at traditionally academic subjects in new ways, seeing it as a form of applied philosophical enquiry.

 I realised I was an artist in my early 40s and have centred my practice on cameras as post-photographic data-capture devices.
 Like most data-artists I am concerned with identity, privacy and corporate surveillance under late-capitalism and attempt to make work about this that doesn’t simply involve screaming helplessly into the void.

 If I’m working with you on a project and you need a photo, please feel free to use any on this page.